-To deliver oxygen-rich blood, the heart pumps blood into a major blood vessel called the aorta, which then breaks into smaller arteries that carry the blood to different parts of your body.
-To process oxygen-poor blood, the heart receives it back through two large veins known as the superior and inferior vena cava and directs the blood to the lungs where it can be re-oxygenated.
+To deliver oxygen-rich blood, the heart pumps blood into a major blood vessel called the aorta.
+This then divides into smaller arteries that carry the blood to different parts of your body.
+The heart also draws oxygen-poor blood through two large veins, the superior and inferior vena cava.
+From there the blood goes to the lungs where it can be re-oxygenated.

-Unfortunately, some activities can weaken your heart or cause plaque to build up around its walls and arteries.
-When this happens, you may experience discomfort or pain in your chest which signals that something might be wrong with your heart.
+Some activities can weaken your heart or cause plaque to build up around its walls and arteries.
+When this happens, you may experience discomfort or pain in your chest.
+This should tell you that something might be wrong with your heart.

 “Doc, I have a pain in my chest.”
-When your cardiology doctor hears this, he may advise you to do a heart screen with one of the following methods:
+When your cardiologist hears this, he may tell you to get a heart screening with one of the following methods:

+Electrocardiogram (ECG).
 Your heart produces tiny electrical impulses that helps it contract.
-The ECG can detect abnormal patterns produced by various heart disorders, such as abnormal heart rhythms or a scar in the heart muscle which may indicate a recent heart attack.
+An ECG can detect abnormal patterns produced by various heart disorders.
+For example, an abnormal heart rhythm or a scar in the heart muscle may indicate a recent heart attack.

-Your cardiologist may also conduct an echocardiogram which is an ultrasound scan of your heart.
-The scan will give accurate pictures of the structure of your heart including the walls, chambers and valves.
+Echocardiogram.
+Your cardiologist may also conduct an echocardiogram.
+This is an ultrasound scan of your heart and shows accurate pictures of the structure of your heart including the walls, chambers and valves.

+Tilt Table Test.
 If you’ve had an episode of repeated unexplained fainting, your cardiologist may ask you to undergo a tilt table test.
-You will be asked to lie on a table that moves from a horizontal to a vertical position while he monitors your heart rate and blood pressure.
+You will lie on a table that moves from a horizontal to a vertical position while the doctor monitors your heart and blood pressure.

-Singapore offers competent and highly trained cardiologists to take care of your heart.
-You may find a good cardiologist in Singapore government hospitals, Harley Street, polyclinics and private clinics.
+Singapore offers competent and trained cardiologists to take care of your heart.
+You can find good cardiologists in Singapore government hospitals, polyclinics and private clinics.
 You may also refer to their websites for their credentials.

-At the slightest indication of a risk for heart disease, do not delay.
+At the slightest hint of a risk for heart disease, do not delay.